• Skip to primary navigation

 red sauce in a jug

-As this is an oil-free recipe, continuously stirring is required along with a nonstick pan to avoid the food burning.
+As this is an oil-free recipe, continuous stirring is required along with a nonstick frypan to avoid the food burning, it's similar to cooking vegan fried rice without any oil.

-If you are new to cooking without oil, one of my top tips is to invest in a very good nonstick pan.
-I love using my Scanpan (affiliate link) - nothing ever sticks!
+If you are new to cooking without oil, one of my top tips is to invest in a very good nonstick frypan.
+I love using my Scanpan - nothing ever sticks!

 a white plate of saucy brussels sprouts with sesame seeds sprinkled on top